stastnypremysl/lsql-csv/README.md

     lsql-csv -d: '/etc/{passwd,group}, &1.1 &2.1, if &1.4 == &2.3'

 What does `/etc/{passwd,group}` mean?
 Basically, there are three types of expressions.
-Select, from, and arithmetic expression.
-In all select and from expressions, you can use expansion and wildcards just like in bash.
+The select, the from, and the arithmetic expression.
+In all select and from expressions, you can use the curly expansion and wildcards just like in `bash`.

 Finally, the output can be something like this: